orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 ## Migration Details

-Internally, the OrientDB's Neo4j Importer tool makes uses of the Neo4j's `java` API to read the graph database from Neo4j and of the OrientDB's `java` API to store the graph into OrientDB.
+Internally, the OrientDB's Neo4j Importer tool makes use of the Neo4j's `java` API to read the graph database from Neo4j and of the OrientDB's `java` API to store the graph into OrientDB.

-The import consists of five phases:
+The import consists of four phases:

 * **Phase 1:** Initialization of the Neo4j and OrientDB servers
 * **Phase 2:** Migration of nodes and relationships
 * **Phase 3:** Schema migration
 * **Phase 4:** Shutdown of the servers and summary info

 ### General Migration Details